 Foreclosures in Kentucky are judicial, which means the lender files a lawsuit in court to foreclose your home.
 Once the lender gets a judgment for foreclosure from the judge, the home can be sold at a foreclosure sale.
 Prior to the sale, there must be an appraisal of the property.

 If the house sells for less than two-thirds of its appraised value at the foreclosure sale, you get six months to redeem the home (Ky.
 Rev. Stat. § 426.530(1)).
 Once this redemption period expires, you won’t get another opportunity to get your house back.
 (Learn more general information about the right of redemption.)

-In order to redeem, you must pay the purchase price that the winning bidder at the auction paid plus 10% per annum interest to the clerk of the court (Ky.
+In order to redeem, you must pay the purchase price that the winning bidder at the auction paid plus 10% per annum interest and certain costs to the clerk of the court (Ky.
 Rev. Stat. § 426.530(1)).
 Once you make the payment, you’ll get the property back (Ky.
 Rev. Stat. § 426.530(2)).

 Rather than counting on redeeming the home, it might make more sense to take any money you come up with and reinstate the loan by catching up on past-due payments.
 Or you could pursue other options if you want to keep your house.
 For example, you might be able to arrange an alternative to foreclosure, such as a mortgage modification, forbearance agreement, or repayment plan.

 In Kentucky, the foreclosure procedure will take at least several months, but you should be sure to explore alternatives to foreclosure early in the process to ensure that you have sufficient time to work out a deal.
 (To learn more about foreclosure laws and procedures in Kentucky, visit Nolo’s Kentucky Foreclosure Law Center.)